mesosphere/dcos-commons/frameworks/kafka/docs/index.md

 ---
 layout: layout.pug
 navigationTitle:
 excerpt:
-title: Kafka
+title: Overview
 menuWeight: 10
 ---

 DC/OS Apache Kafka is an automated service that makes it easy to deploy and manage Apache Kafka on Mesosphere DC/OS, eliminating nearly all of the complexity traditionally associated with managing a Kafka cluster.
 Apache Kafka is a distributed high-throughput publish-subscribe messaging system with strong ordering guarantees.
 Kafka clusters are highly available, fault tolerant, and very durable.
-For more information on Apache Kafka, see the Apache Kafka [documentation][1].
+For more information on Apache Kafka, see the Apache Kafka [documentation](http://kafka.apache.org/documentation.html).
 DC/OS Kafka gives you direct access to the Kafka API so that existing producers and consumers can interoperate.
 You can configure and install DC/OS Kafka in moments.
 Multiple Kafka clusters can be installed on DC/OS and managed independently, so you can offer Kafka as a managed service to your organization.

-# Benefits
+## Benefits

 DC/OS Kafka offers the following benefits of a semi-managed service: